YunoHost/doc/packaging_apps.md

 * **id** : The unique ID of the app.
 You have to ensure that this ID is unique before submit an app integration request.

 * **description** : The complete description of the app.
 You can make it as detailed as you feel it should be.
 Only `en` is required right now, but you can translate the description by prepending the locale prefix.

+* **license** : The license under which the app is distributed.
+Please use the short name of the license, e.g. `GPL-3` for the GNU General Public License v3.
+You can find a list of standard abbreviations here: https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/#license-short-name

 * **developer** : Some information about the app maintainer (you!).